Selegiline: Notable users

 József Knoll, one of the developers of selegiline, began taking a low 1 mg daily dose of selegiline on January 1, 1989, at the age of 64.
 He reported in 2012 that this had continued for 22 years uninterrupted.
 Knoll stated that he had become so fascinated with the possible longevity-promoting effects of selegiline that he had decided to start taking it as a self-experiment.
 Knoll later died in 2018 at the age of 93.

 David Pearce, a British transhumanist philosopher, wrote his self-published book-length internet manifesto The Hedonistic Imperative six weeks after starting to take selegiline.

+Hamilton Morris, a psychoactive drug journalist and researcher, appears to have used selegiline.

 Sam Bankman-Fried, the founder and former CEO of the FTX cryptocurrency exchange, is known to have used selegiline for depression in the form of the Emsam patch for at least 5 to 10 years.
 He is also known to have simultaneously taken Adderall for treatment of attention deficit hyperactivity disorder (ADHD) and to have possessed non-pharmaceutical adrafinil, a prodrug of modafinil.